 Runoff control measures include dikes, swales, ditches, pipe slope drains and level spreaders.
 Interceptor dikes/swales intercept runoff and take it away from disturbed ground.
 Ditches and pipe slope drains convey runoff through a site.
 Riprap or level spreaders dissipate the velocity of runoff and release it in a non-erosive manner.
 Vegetation-lined channels are often preferable to pipe slope drains whenever the channel gradient does not exceed 5%.
 Vegetation must be adequately established prior to runoff being diverted into it.
-Channel liner matting is a proven BMP to stabilize channels and check dams perform well to remove sediment from turbid runoff.
-The channel must be accessible for maintenance.
+Channel liner matting is a proven BMP to stabilize channels and check dams perform well to check flow velocity and remove sediment from turbid runoff.
+The channel must be designed with an understanding of the capabilities of maintenance and be accessible for maintenance.